About Us

 Background

 In the past decade, as the wars in Iraq and Afghanistan have waned, there has been a significant amount of research done by medical clinicians, ethicists, philosophers, counsellors, clergy, journalists and theologians into the moral impacts on those who served in the conflicts.
-Yet the work of these scholars alongside the practical work done by pastoral caregivers and clergy who serve to guide people through existential crises remains fragmented.
+Yet the work of these groups alongside the practical work done by chaplains, clergy and clinicians who serve to guide people through existential crises remains fragmented.

 Purpose

-- Facilitate new research by building networks of academic scholars, military members, chaplains and clergy
+- Facilitate new research by building networks of researchers, clinicians, military members, chaplains and clergy

-- Create and develop resources for pastoral counsellors, spiritual caregivers, churches and faith organisations caring for morally injured individuals.
+- Create and develop resources for chaplains, clergy, clinicians and others caring for morally injured individuals.

-All these activities serve the centre’s ultimate goal of increasing an understanding of the causes and impacts of Moral Injury and facilitating increased care of those suffering from it.
+All these activities serve our ultimate goal of increasing an understanding of the causes and impacts of moral injury and facilitating increased care of those suffering from it.

-As research and understanding has increased our awareness of Moral Injury suffered beyond combat and has extended into areas such as emergency services, healthcare workers and law enforcement personnel, the Centre's work has incorporated these contexts into its orbit as well.
+As research and understanding has increased our awareness of moral injury suffered beyond combat and has extended into areas such as emergency services, healthcare workers and law enforcement personnel, our work has incorporated these contexts into its orbit as well.

 Strategy: To develop and highlight innovative research, education, resources and practices to foster collaboration, building networks of scholars, clergy and caregivers through cooperative partnerships.